variadico/noti/README.md

 ### Desktop

-Supported on OS X, Linux, and FreeBSD.
+Supported on macOS, Linux, and FreeBSD.

 * Banner
 * Speech

 ### Mobile

-Supported on any platform.
+Supported on any platform that supports Go and has an internet connection, including macOS, Linux, FreeBSD, and Windows.

 * HipChat
 * Pushbullet